PL/I: Storage classes

-PL/I's default storage class for INTERNAL variables is AUTOMATIC, similar to that of other block-structured languages influenced by ALGOL, like the "auto" storage class in the C language, and default storage allocation in Pascal and "local-storage" in IBM COBOL.
-Storage for AUTOMATIC variables is allocated upon entry into the BEGIN-block, procedure, or ON-unit in which they are declared.
+AUTOMATIC is PL/I's default storage class for INTERNAL variables, similar to that of other block-structured languages influenced by ALGOL, like the "auto" storage class in the C language, the default storage allocation in Pascal, and "local-storage" in IBM COBOL.
+Storage for AUTOMATIC variables is allocated upon entry into the procedure, BEGIN-block, or ON-unit in which they are declared.
 The compiler and runtime system allocate memory for a stack frame to contain them and other housekeeping information.
 If a variable is declared with an INITIAL-attribute, code to set it to an initial value is executed at this time.
 Care is required to manage the use of initialization properly.
 Large amounts of code can be executed to initialize variables every time a scope is entered, especially if the variable is an array or structure.
-Storage for AUTOMATIC variables is freed at block exit: STATIC, CONTROLLED, or BASED variables are used to retain variables' contents between invocations of a procedure or block.
-CONTROLLED storage is also managed using a stack, but the pushing and popping of allocations on the stack is managed by the programmer, using ALLOCATE and FREE statements.
-Storage for BASED variables is managed using ALLOCATE/FREE, but instead of a stack these allocations have independent lifetimes and are addressed through OFFSET or POINTER variables.
+Storage for AUTOMATIC variables is freed at block exit.

+STATIC, CONTROLLED, or BASED variables are used to retain variables' contents between invocations of a procedure or block.

+CONTROLLED storage is managed using a stack, but the pushing and popping of allocations on the stack is managed by the programmer, using ALLOCATE and FREE statements.

+Storage for BASED variables is also managed using ALLOCATE/FREE, but instead of a stack these allocations have independent lifetimes and are addressed through OFFSET or POINTER variables.
+BASED variables can also be used to address arbitrary storage areas by setting the associated POINTER variable, for example following a linked list.

 The AREA attribute is used to declare programmer-defined heaps.
 Data can be allocated and freed within a specific area, and the area can be deleted, read, and written as a unit.

 Storage type sharing

 There are several ways of accessing allocated storage through different data declarations.
-Some of these are well defined and safe, some can be used safely with careful programming, and some are inherently unsafe and/or machine dependent.
+Some of these are well defined and safe, some can be used safely with careful programming, and some are inherently unsafe or machine dependent.